Uber Pays $148 Million Over Yearlong Cover-Up Of Data Breach

 Uber's chief legal officer, Tony West — who joined the company just as the hacking case was made public — said that paying the settlement was part of Uber's focus on "taking responsibility for past mistakes, learning from them, and moving forward."

-When Uber revealed the breach, it said the hackers had targeted data stored on a third-party cloud-based service – and that the information that was exposed did not include trip location history, credit card numbers, bank account numbers, Social Security numbers or dates of birth.
+When Uber revealed the breach, it said the hackers had targeted data stored on a third-party, cloud-based service and that the information that was exposed did not include trip location history, credit card numbers, bank account numbers, Social Security numbers or dates of birth.

 The San Francisco-based company says it contacted the hackers and "obtained assurances" that the downloaded data had been deleted.

-As NPR's Yuki Noguchi tells our Newscast unit, "By not reporting the breach for a year, regulators say the company left its drivers vulnerable to financial fraud and identity theft.
+As NPR's Yuki Noguchi reports, "By not reporting the breach for a year, regulators say the company left its drivers vulnerable to financial fraud and identity theft.
 This settlement comes as Uber prepares to sell shares to the public for the first time next year."

 As part of its response to the data breach, Uber fired Joe Sullivan, its chief security officer.
 After the hack became public, Sullivan defended the company's handling of the issue, saying Uber had paid a "bug bounty" to the hacker, rather than a ransom for stolen data.
 It was part of an ongoing security program and not, Sullivan said, a cover-up.
 But others, both at the company and at regulatory agencies, disagreed.